SharinaS/Cloud-Engineering-Fundamentals/storage_gateway.md

 A service that connects a software appliance that's on-premise with a cloud-based storage.

+* The gateway connects to AWS storage services, such as Amazon S3, Amazon S3 Glacier, Amazon S3 Glacier Deep Archive, Amazon EBS, and AWS Backup
+  * Backup is a fully managed backup service.
+Backup automates and consolidates backup tasks.
+It's a policy-based backup solution.

 Goal: Provide seamless and secure integration between on-premises IT environment and AWS' storage infrastructure.

 > Outcome: You can store data in the cloud scalably and cost-effectively.